prosasDS/row_streaming_demo/README.md

 # row_streaming_demo

-Hello Marcin, Ezequiel & team.

-After our talk this morning I investigated a bit about the TRAN operators and decided to make this project to apply them and also take this chance to show you what could I come up with for a data pipeline using the Stream functionality from Requests.

 Task: Company B needs a data pipeline that takes data from company A's database (for which I made a mock API that outputs random data) and after applying some simple transformations on some columns, save it to company B's database.

 Database prep: I created company B's database with psql Shell beforhand (database_prerp.sql has a transcript of what I did in the shell).